python/devguide/coverage.rst

     There are also various tests that simply fail as they have not been made robust in the face of coverage measuring/having a trace function set;
     see http://bugs.python.org/issue10992 for a patch

+It should be noted that a quirk of running coverage over Python's own stdlib is that certain modules are imported as part of interpreter startup.
+Those modules required by Python itself will not be viewed as executed by the coverage tools and thus look like they have very poor coverage (e.g., the :py:mod:`stats` module).
+In these instances the module will appear to not have any coverage of global statements but will have proper coverage of local statements (e.g., function definitions will be not be traced, but the function bodies will).
+Calculating the coverage of modules in this situation will simply require manually looking at what local statements were not executed.

 Using coverage.py
 -----------------